ie3-institute/PowerSystemDataModel/docs/readthedocs/models/result/grid/transformer2W.rst

 Caveats
 ^^^^^^^
-Assumption: Node A is the node at higher voltage
+Assumption: Node A is the node at higher voltage.